bkelly-lab/ReplicationCrisis/README.md

-This repository contains the code that was used in the paper _"Is There a Replication Crisis in Finance"_ by Jensen, Kelly and Pedersen (2021).
+This repository contains code that create a dataset of global stock returns and characteristics.
+The dataset was created for the paper _Is There a Replication Crisis in Finance_ by Jensen, Kelly and Pedersen (2021).
+Please cite this paper if you are using the data.